Damayanthi Fonseka: Personal life

 She was born on 25 August 1960 in Kelaniya in a family with 11 siblings.
 Her father Gilbert Fonseka worked at a Government Press.
 Her mother Seelwathie Fonseka from Peliyagoda, Kelaniya and was a housewife.

-She got a government teaching appointment to Habarana.
-But she refused to move far from home.
-She married popular filmmaker Prasanna Vithanage.
-She got two natural abortions and hence no any children.
+Though she received a government teaching appointment to Habarana, she refused to move far from home.
+She is married to popular Sri Lankan filmmaker Prasanna Vithanage.